Lørenskog IK

 Lørenskog Ishockeyklubb (founded in 1963) is a Norwegian professional ice hockey team based in Lørenskog, Norway.
 The team competed in GET-ligaen from 2008 to 2018.
 In May 2018, the club did not receive a new licence, due to long-term economic problems.
-The team got promoted back to the Fjordkraft-ligaen.
+The team got promoted back to the EliteHockey Ligaen, and then relegated to the 1. divjsion, in 2026.

 Season-by-season results

 This is a partial list of the last ten seasons completed by Lørenskog.
 For the full season-by-season history, see List of Lørenskog IK seasons.